jpa458/housemon/docs/messages.md

 =============================

-This document tries to cover all the important points you need to know as a driver/briq writer when it comes to the receiving and processing of packet from remote nodes through to the determination of what the data actually means.
+This document tries to cover all the important points you need to know as a driver/briq writer, when it comes to the receiving and processing of packet from remote nodes through to the determination of what the data actually means.